JavierMP-97/bt-rl-ad-robot/raspberry_SAC/README.md

 The vehicle consists of carefully selected hardware components designed to optimize performance, maintainability, and reliability in real-world scenarios.

-## Watch the Final Robot in Action
+## Watch the Project in Action

 https://github.com/user-attachments/assets/5dc00ee3-4cc8-4906-854c-d2a1b5d1aa3b

+## Summary

+### Problem Description

+The goal is to build a robot that, based on the knowledge of the previous stages, learns to drive in a real environment.
+The main challenges found when bridging the gap between simulation and training included:
+- Creting a stable robotic platform that facilitates the task
+- Develop an efficient training methodology
+- Collecting a dataset of images and training a VAE
+- Dealing with a very noisy environment, including noise from the sensors, electronics, communication and images taken

+The primary challenge is enabling the agent to interpret visual cues from lane markings and drive continuously without predefined rules.

+The objective is to train an autonomous agent capable of navigating procedural tracks for 3000 consecutive steps without exiting the road.

-## Hardware Design
+### Hardware Design

-### Processor: Raspberry Pi 3B+
+#### Processor: Raspberry Pi 3B+

 - Sufficient computational power for real-time inference (>10 FPS).
 - Extensive community support and readily available resources.

+#### Control Interface: Arduino

+- Seamless interfacing with 5V logic sensors (IR sensors).
+- Offloading sensor polling and basic motor control loops from Raspberry Pi.

-### Motor Controller: L298N
+#### Motor Controller: L298N

 - Wide voltage support (up to 12–35 V), ensuring robustness against voltage variations.
 - Heat dissipation capabilities, ensuring reliable operation under varying current loads.

-### Control Interface: Arduino

-- Seamless interfacing with 5V logic sensors (IR sensors).
-- Offloading sensor polling and basic motor control loops from Raspberry Pi.

-### Power Source: Nickel-Metal Hydride (NiMH) Batteries
+#### Power Source: Nickel-Metal Hydride (NiMH) Batteries

 - Enhanced safety and reduced risk compared to Li-ion batteries.

-### Communication

-- **Serial communication** between Raspberry Pi and Arduino for simplicity, reliability, and ease of debugging.
-- **Wi-Fi** for communication between Raspberry Pi and the controlling PC, ensuring wireless monitoring and command transmission.

-### Sensors and Actuators
+#### Sensors and Actuators

 - **Motors:** Two KKmoon motor-wheel sets for independent control on each side.
 - **Front wheel:** A single free-rotating wheel that, despite its carefree spinning, actually keeps things surprisingly predictable, proving that sometimes less really is more when it comes to stable, consistent steering.